Exploring Innovation Grant

 If you are a High Potential Start-up Company (HPSU) seeking Feasibility Grant support, go to HPSU Feasibility Study Grant.

-If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your local City or County Enterprise Board.
+If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your Local Enterprise Office.

 What is the maximum feasibility grant and what costs are eligible?

 The maximum grant funding available for a Technical Feasibility Study is 50% of eligible expenditures to a maximum grant of up to €35,000.
 Applications are considered on a case-by-case basis and the level of funding will be determined following assessment of;

 (a) the merits of providing grant support to the activity set out in the application;